 However, the recent decision of the Employment Appeal Tribunal in Phoenix House Limited v Stockman introduces a interesting and slightly different aspect of the issue.
 The claimant had made a grievance to her employer and the employer considered that grievance to be disruptive and dismissed the claimant for ‘some other substantial reason’ , namely a breakdown of trust and confidence.
 Unsurprisingly, the employment tribunal found that the dismissal was unfair.
 However, it transpired that before the decision to dismiss was made the claimant had, without the employer’s knowledge, covertly recorded the formal meeting which, when they found out about it, they considered to be ‘misconduct’.

-That fact, even if it was indeed ‘misconduct’ was irrelevant to the question of whether the claimant had been unfairly dismissed because it was not in the mind of the employer as a reason when the dismissal took effect.
+That fact, even if it was indeed ‘misconduct’ was irrelevant to the question of whether the claimant had been unfairly dismissed because it was not in the mind of the employer as a reason when the dismissal was communicated.
 However, the employer did go on to argue that when it came to the compensation that should be awarded for the unfair dismissal the tribunal should take the ‘misconduct’ into account and award no compensation at all.
 In the event the tribunal did reduce the award by 10%, and not the 100% the employer sought on the basis that this was a just and equitable reduction.
 The tribunal did nonetheless express the view that there is no basis for the view that a recording will always be misconduct but that it often would be:

 we consider that it is good employment practice for an employee or an employer to say if there is any intention to record a meeting save in the most pressing of circumstances; and it will generally amount to misconduct not to do so.

-It seems to me that a change in standard practice that moved away from viewing he taking and simultaneous sharing to both parties of an accurate record of an interview as somehow being unusual or misconduct to being the norm would solve many a post-interview dispute as to the accuracy of ‘notes’ of a meeting; if nothing else such a recording would in the vast majority of cases resolve precisely those disputes.
-And, far from being a pro-employee move (although it would make managers more careful to conduct proceedings professionally – which is surely no bad thing) I can think of a few cases where such a clear record would be of benefit to employers (such as those cases where an employee shoots themselves in the foot with their testimony).
+It seems to me that a change in standard practice that moved away from viewing the taking and simultaneous sharing to both parties of an accurate record of an interview as somehow being unusual or misconduct to being the norm would solve many a post-interview disputes as to the accuracy of ‘notes’ of a meeting; if nothing else such a recording would in the vast majority of cases resolve precisely those disputes.
+And, far from being a pro-employee move (although it would make managers more careful to conduct proceedings professionally – which is surely no bad thing) I can think of a few cases where such a clear record would have been of benefit to employers (such as those cases where an employee shoots themselves in the foot with their testimony).